Noise

 Construction

-In some cases, construction work may be permitted outside these hours if a builder or resident can prove it is reasonably necessary, and a noise management plan has been submitted and approved by the City’s environmental health team.
-For further information please see Regulation 13 Construction Sites .
+In certain circumstances, construction work may be allowed outside the standard hours where a builder or resident can demonstrate that the work is reasonably necessary.
+In these cases, a noise management plan must be submitted to and approved by the City’s Environmental Health team.
+For further information please see Regulation 13 Construction Sites.

 Parties and 'Gathering'

-If you are planning a party, you are encouraged to speak to your neighbours as this can reduce the potential for complaints.
-The City suggests you let them know:
+If you are planning a party, you are encouraged to speak with your neighbours beforehand, as this can help reduce the likelihood of complaints.
+The City recommends providing the following information:

-• A phone number to contact the party-giver if the music gets too loud
+• Contact phone number so the host can be notified if the music becomes too loud

-• Reassurance that the music will be switched off or turned down to a level that cannot be heard by neighbours after 10.00pm
+• Reassurance that music will be turned off or reduced to a level that cannot be heard by neighbours after 10.00pm

-The City’s officers do not respond to noisy parties after hours nor deal with behavioural matters associated with parties.
-Complaints of this nature should be referred to the Police on 131 444.
-Police have the power to issue directions, turn off music, confiscate equipment and take necessary measures to maintain order.
+The City’s officers do not respond to noisy parties after hours and do not manage behavioural issues associated with parties.
+Complaints of this nature should be directed to Western Australia Police on 131 444.
+Police have the authority to issue directions, require music to be turned off, confiscate equipment, and take other necessary actions to maintain order.

 Musical Instrument

-Musical instruments can be played between the hours of 7.00am and 7.00pm, Monday to Saturday, and 9.00am and 7.00pm Sundays and public holidays, for a maximum of one hour.
-Instruments must be played in a manner that is reasonable and does not interfere with the health or amenity of neighbours.
+Musical instruments may be played between 7.00am and 7.00pm, Monday to Saturday, and between 9.00am and 7.00pm on Sundays and public holidays, for a maximum duration of one hour.
+Instruments must be played in a reasonable manner and must not unreasonably interfere with the health or amenity of neighbouring residents.

-If you intend playing a musical instrument, it is preferable that you play it inside your property with your windows and doors closed.
-This will help reduce any impact on your neighbour.
+If you intend to play a musical instrument, it is recommended that you do so inside your home with windows and doors closed.
+This will help minimise noise impacts and reduce disturbance to neighbours.

 Gardening and Power Tools (residential premises only)